apollographql/subgraph-template-typescript-apollo-server/README.md

 ## Using this template

-To get running quickly, use the `start:dev-mocked` npm script.
-This will start the server with `nodemon` and mock any portions of the schema that doesn't have resolvers

 ### Quickstart

 ```
 git clone https://github.com/apollographql/subgraph-template-typescript-apollo-server .
 npm i
-npm run start:dev-mocked
+npm run start
 ```

+To get running quickly, use the `start:dev-mocked` npm script.
+This will start the server with `nodemon` and mock any portions of the schema that doesn't have resolvers

 ### The GraphQL Folder - your typeDefs and resolvers

 By default, the `src/graphql` folder is where your schema modules should live.
 A schema modules is defined by a set of type definitions and the associated resolvers (which are optional).
-The `src/utils/schema.js` file contains a helper function to generate a `GraphQLSchema` from the modules you define in the folder.
+The `src/utils/schema.js` file contains a helper function `generateSubgraphSchema` to generate a `GraphQLSchema` from the modules you define in the folder.
 The modules expect the `.graphql` file and associated resolvers to be named the same (i.e. `bar.graphql` and `bar.js`).

 If you define resolvers, they should export `resolvers` and `typeDefs` like below: